beerwin/njdesktop2/README.md

 - Generic listview with multiselect, custom item column rendering, sorting with custom comparer option for each column
 - No desktop widgets
 - ES6 modules

+## License

+NjDesktop 2 is licensed under the MIT license